List of The Ren & Stimpy Show characters: Ren Höek

-Stimpson "Stimpy" J. Cat
+Stimpy

-Stimpson "Stimpy" J. Cat (voiced by Billy West in the series, Eric Bauza in Adult Party Cartoon) is a 3-year-old fat, red and white Manx cat (described by George Liquor as a "Cornish Rex Hound" to enter him in a dog show) with a large blue nose, purple eyelids, no tail, white gloves with fingernails on them, human-style buttocks, flat feet and a brain the size of a peanut (despite some intelligence, such as when cooking and inventing).
+Stimpson J. "Stimpy" Cat (voiced by Billy West in the series, Eric Bauza in Adult Party Cartoon) is a 3-year-old fat, red and white Manx cat.
+His significant physical features a large blue nose, purple eyelids, no tail, white gloves with fingernails on them, human-style buttocks, flat feet and a brain the size of a peanut (despite some intelligence, such as when cooking and inventing).
 Martin "Dr. Toon" Goodman of Animation World Magazine described Stimpy as "obese" and "brain-damaged".
 Andy Meisler of The New York Times described Stimpy as "barrel-chested" and "good-natured".

 Stimpy's trademark facial expression is a blissfully ignorant smile with his tongue flopping out.
 Most of the time when he gets excited, he says his famous catchphrase, "Oh, joy!" or simply "Joy".
 He also has a strong attachment to his "first material possession" which is a litter box (given to him in the pilot episode) and even though Ren destroys it (by bashing it on his head in "Fire Dogs" or dumping it in acid in "Ren's Bitter Half"), Stimpy always reacts strongly to it by crying, panicking or fainting, though it always appears again in some later episode.
+He is frequently confused with a dog, due to his peculiar appearance for cats, that allow him to partake in dog-related activities to disastrous results; one example would be George Liquor designating him as a "Cornish Rex Hound" to enter him in a dog show.
+While the duo's relationship has been ambiguous in the original series, Stimpy is occasionally depicted in a feminine role, helping with housework and maintaining the residence (if any) while Ren goes to work.

-Stimpy is named after an art school classmate of Kricfalusi, whose nickname was "Stimpy Cadogen" ("Killer Cadogen" was Stimpy's pseudonym in several episodes, and in a few others he is referred to as Stimpleton Cadogen).
+Stimpy is named after an art school classmate of Kricfalusi, animator Harold Duckett, whose nickname was "Stimpy Cadogen" ("Killer Cadogen" was Stimpy's pseudonym in several episodes, and in a few others he is referred to as Stimpleton Cadogen).
 Billy West, who voiced Stimpy, said that he based Stimpy's voice on a "sped up" Larry Fine of The Three Stooges.
 West described Stimpy as one of his favorite characters.
 Eric Bauza voiced Stimpy in the Ren & Stimpy "Adult Party Cartoon" because West believed that the series had no humor and that voicing Stimpy in it would damage his career, as West later said in an interview.

-Stimpy likes to create destructive electronic devices and feels a fixation for "sensory pleasures of fresh kitty litter".
+Stimpy likes to create destructive electronic devices, whenever he has sufficient intelligence for it in episodes and feels a fixation for "sensory pleasures of fresh kitty litter".

 Bill Wray described Stimpy as his favorite character to draw.
 Wray said that Stimpy has "a huge range of emotion".